Generally Accepted Accounting Principles (GAAP) - Explained

 Table of ContentsWhat are Generally Accepted Accounting Principles?How are Generally Accepted Accounting Principles Used?GAAP vs. IFRSAcademic Research on GAAP

 What are Generally Accepted Accounting Principles?

 Generally accepted accounting principles (GAAP) is an embodiment of rules and standards that are acceptable and practiced in the accounting industry.
 GAAP contains a set of accounting standards, principles, c and procedures that accountants and accounting companies must follow.
 The United States Securities and Exchange Commission (SEC) adopts these standards and accountants are mandated to follow these principles when arranging or collating financial statements.
 GAAP is a standard framework that was developed by professionals in the accounting industry.
 Commonly accepted accounting practices were also included in the framework.
 Financial reporting must be tailored to reflect GAAP, otherwise, it might be unacceptable.
 IFRS standards and pro forma accounting are non-GAAP.

 GAAP was designed to improve accounting practices especially when accountants compile financial statements.
 GAAP ensure consistency in financial reports which makes it easier for investors to access useful and reliable financial information as compiled by accountants with ethical practices.
 There are 10 general principles states in GAAP, they are the principles of;

 This is also called principle of periodicity, it entails that financial entries should be distributed at the specific time assigned to them.
 Also, the release of financial statements should align with the start and end date pertaining to them.

 This principle binds accountants to adhere to the regulations and standards of GAAP and also desist from irregularities in financial reporting.

-Professionals must consistently practise the standards and procedures outlined in GAAP.
+Professionals must consistently practice the standards and procedures outlined in GAAP.